 Saved Scripts

-Whenever a Scripting allows you fine grained control of what data will be sent to an upstream, or what data can be read or written by an access key.
+Scripting allows you fine-grained control of what data will be sent to an upstream, or what data can be read or written by an access key.
 In addition to filtering the dataset to remove items, you can also transform the statements.

-Whether written in JS or VQL, the script must return an array of valid xAPI statements, or an empty array.
-In VQL mode, each xAPI statement is processed through the VQL pipeline and the results collected into an array, so the array return type is implicit.
-However, you must ensure that the logic in the query does not modify the incoming data such that is is no longer valid xAPI.
+The script must return an array of valid xAPI statements, or an empty array.
+The LRS processes each xAPI statement through the VQL pipeline and collects the results into an array, so the array return type is implicit.
+However, you must ensure that the logic in the query does not modify the incoming data such that it is no longer valid xAPI.

 VQL Mode

-VQL mode is preferable because it's performance is 4 times greater than JS mode.
+VQL mode is preferable because its performance is four times greater than JavaScript mode.

 You can also append additional data.
 This adds an extension to all statements.
 Note that we must manually escape this extension name